shamblett/amqp_client/README.md

   - Synchronous local queue message transfer
   - Asynchronous message reception using a listener interface

-The native client extension wraps the Apache [QPID] [1]  messaging client libraries giving a rich AMQPC client interface.
+The native client extension wraps the Apache [QPID] [1]  messaging client libraries giving a rich AMQP client interface.

 Please refer to the Install documents for building the native client and the Test document for running the unit test suite.